Your definitive guidance and support hub for creating Eulogies

 Closing by summarising your theme, describing your lasting memory of your loved one, delivering a message to your loved one and/or telling a quote will effectively complete this journey of reflection.

 Example - Dad has always been my pillar of support, strength, and comfort in tough times.
 Living without him leaves a giant hole in my life.
 But I will draw strength from the things he taught me and live by the words he quoted as if his own - “accept the things you cannot change and change the things you can.”
-It is an honour to speak with you and share precious memories and stories about Dad, of which there are many more.
+It is an honor to speak with you and share precious memories and stories about Dad, of which there are many more.
 I am sure that I and others here will continue to reflect on them as time goes on.
 He will be missed, but his memory will forever live on in us all.
 I love you so much, Dad.
 We will miss you more than words can say.

 Telling dramatic stories or other emotional points in your speech may benefit from the use of delivery techniques.
 These include using or changing tone, volume, and gestures.
 These tools will help to get maximum impact, so if this is appropriate and if you're comfortable exploring how to deliver the Eulogy, give this some thought when preparing your Eulogy.
 For more information, check out our Resources page.

 During your writing journey, remember that the Eulogy is an opportunity to reflect on your loved one’s background, anecdotes, values, characteristics, and what sets him or her apart from others.
 These are the hallmarks of a great Eulogy.
-They honour your loved one's memory and will make an impact on your audience.
+They honor your loved one's memory and will make an impact on your audience.
 And always ask yourself - what am I trying to achieve with this speech?

 Leave a lasting impression that your audience will remember long after the Eulogy.